p-org/P/Docs/docs/manual/foriegntypesfunctions.md

 !!! danger "P has Value Semantics (no Pass by Reference!!)"
     Note that P does not support pass by references, everything in P is always pass by value.
 Hence the functions above must return a priority queue after adding the element into the queue (mutated queue).

-!!! note "Pretty printing foreign types"
-    If you want to pretty print the foreign type value, you can also override the ToString() function in their implementation.

 #### P Test

 The [Client.p](https://github.com/p-org/P/blob/master/Tutorial/PriorityQueue/PTst/Client.p) files presents a [`Client`](https://github.com/p-org/P/blob/master/Tutorial/PriorityQueue/PTst/Client.p#L5) state machine that uses the priority queue and performs operations on it by calling the foreign function.
-The `Client` machine also declares a [local foreign function]() to add an element into the queue.
+The `Client` machine also declares a [local foreign function](https://github.com/p-org/P/blob/master/Tutorial/PriorityQueue/PTst/Client.p#L46-L47) to add an element into the queue.

 #### P Foreign Code

+The implementation of the `tPriorityQueue` is available in [PriorityQueue.cs](https://github.com/p-org/P/blob/master/Tutorial/PriorityQueue/PForeign/PriorityQueue.cs)

+!!! note ""
+    If you want to pretty print the foreign type value, you can also override the ToString() function in their implementation.

+The implementation of the global functions in PriorityQueue.p is available in [PriorityQueueFunctions.cs](https://github.com/p-org/P/blob/master/Tutorial/PriorityQueue/PForeign/PriorityQueueFunctions.cs).
+Finally, the implementation of the local function in the Client machine is available in [ClientFunctions.cs](https://github.com/p-org/P/blob/master/Tutorial/PriorityQueue/PForeign/ClientFunctions.cs).

 #### Compiling PriorityQueue project

 Run the following command:

 ``` shell
 cd P/Tutorial/PriorityQueue